atunjeafolabi/roast-and-brew/README.md

 Overview
 --------
+(This is a personal project)

 Roast is a coffee shop finder web app that helps in locating local coffee roasters and shops with the help of Google Maps included.
-It’s pretty simple, we will have a few entities such as users, coffee shops, tags, etc. A live version is hosted at `http://roast.tunjiafolabi.com`.
+It’s pretty simple, we have a few entities such as users, coffee shops, tags, companies etc. A live version is hosted at `https://roastcoffee.atunje.com/`.
 However, a local setup can be achieved by following the installation steps below.
-Currently, the authentication is implemeted via OAuth i.e `Login with Google` and `Login with Facebook`.
+Currently, a working authentication / login is implemented via Google OAuth i.e `Login with Google`.
 Traditional email registration and login will be implemented later.

 The app consists of a restricted section accessible to only an admin - an admin menu link shows on the sidebar when an admin is logged in.
 The admin can approve a new cafe added by regular users.
 Users and Companies are also managed by an admin.